seqeralabs/nf-tower-aws/forge/README.md

 Explorer](https://docs.seqera.io/platform-cloud/data/data-explorer) and to help identify the Nextflow working directory.

-The policy can be scoped down to only allow listing the buckets in the account along with limiting data retrieval to specific buckets.
+The policy can be scoped down to only allow listing the buckets in the account, along with limiting data retrieval to specific buckets.

 ```json